-The use of ChatGPT is not appropriate for written contributions to this course.
+The use of ChatGPT or other AI programs is not appropriate for written contributions to this course.
 These assignments are meant to foster creative, critical, and synthetic thinking through evaluation and integration of course materials, personal experiences, discussion, and reflection.
 TURN IT IN program will be used to confirm that written work is original.